Exchange Rate in China

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-In August, nominal retail sales grew 9.0% on an annual basis, a slight acceleration from the 8.8% expansion registered in July.
+In September, nominal retail sales grew 9.2% on an annual basis, an acceleration from the 9.0% expansion registered in August and the highest reading in five months.